NavnitK/technical-experiment-template/Modifiability.md

 - **Isolate Map Service**
   Encapsulate all map-related functionality behind an abstract interface.
 - **Dependency Injection**
-  Use runtime injection to provide the specific map implementation to the UI, allowing easy replacement.
+  Use runtime injection to provide the specific map provider to the UI, allowing easy replacement.

 ---